cysouw/diathesis/text/c03_prepositions.md

 ### [ NLA | NLp ] Accusative antipassive + location

-With some verbs, like *drücken* 'to press' [@Next] a locative prepositional phrase is obligatorily present.
-A similar situation occurs with *stoßen* 'to jab' [@NNext].
+With some verbs, like *drücken* 'to press' [@next] a locative prepositional phrase is obligatorily present.
+A similar situation occurs with *stoßen* 'to jab' [@nnext].

 :::ex
 a.
 Er drückt auf den Knopf (mit einem Finger).